 Stress is a fact of life for almost everyone.
 Whether it’s work, family, or something more, stress can weigh heavily on us.
 However, adaptogens may just be the thing that we’ve all been looking for!
 These remarkable plants possess a unique ability to help our bodies handle the ups and downs of life.

-Adaptogens are a category of botanicals that act in a general and gentle way to support the body’s stress response.* Whether the stressor is external (a demanding job, worrying about money, caring for a sick loved one) or internal (physical trauma, infection, lack of sleep), adaptogens go where they’re needed to help you.
+Adaptogens are a category of botanicals that act in a general and gentle way to support the body’s stress response.* Whether the stressor is external (a demanding job, worrying about money, caring for a sick loved one) or internal (lack of sleep), adaptogens go where they’re needed to help you.

 Adaptogens have a long and storied history of use by cultures around the world.
 Treatment with adaptogenic herbs goes back thousands of years in Ayurveda, the ancient healing system of India, as well as Traditional Chinese Medicine (TCM).
 The Vikings were said to imbibe adaptogenic tea by the hornful to fortify themselves before heading into battle, and Inca warriors reportedly relied on adaptogens to boost strength and vitality.*